MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/4-design-for-recovery.md

 *Applying the approach and outcomes*

-- Since the databases are quite large at over 4TB each, migrating to Azure SQL Database is not achievable in the short term.
+- Since the databases are large at over 4 TB each, migrating to Azure SQL Database isn’t achievable in the short term.
 So, the team migrates to Azure VMs running SQL Server 2022.
-- The team decides that they will use the Automated  Backup function for all databases, including the critical ones, like the one used by the VMs.
+- The team decides to use the Automated  Backup function for all databases, including the critical ones, like the one used by the VMs.
-- For the critical databases, the team will use the Automated Backup function along with the Managed Instance link function to actively replicate the databases to an Azure SQL Managed Instance.
+- For the critical databases, the team plans to use the Automated Backup function along with the Managed Instance link function to actively replicate the databases to an Azure SQL Managed Instance.

 ## Implement automated self-healing capabilities in the design